Survivorship Bias and Hungry, Hungry Hippos

 This bias is the norm online—experts bestowing well-intentioned advice on winning at something, while failing to take into account that the reason they might have succeeded is due more to their visibility than whatever method/tactic they used.

 What if the way Tim so successfully launched his book was simply due the insane size of his audience and the quality of the work he creates?
 What if Seth’s lessons learned from self-publishing are due to the audience he built through years of traditionally publishing amazing books that caught the attention of the entire marketing and self-starter audiences around the world?
-Which business statistics are even valid at this point?

 How we can accommodate for this in our own lives is fairly simple (but difficult to do)—because it involves critical thought.
 Next time we read an article on how one person achieved something, we need to ask ourselves: